Stage 1

 Be Ready App

-To bridge this gap, an app is being developed by the GCRJC which seeks to provide this information for students and their parents in an easily accessible digital format.
-This is being developed as a pilot project on the Gold Coast with the view that it could be expanded more broadly through Queensland and Australia.
+To bridge this gap, the Be Ready app was developed by the GCRJC which seeks to provide this information for students and their parents in an easily accessible digital format.
+This was developed as a pilot project on the Gold Coast with the view that it could be expanded more broadly through Queensland and Australia.

-It is being based on an existing app developed by Awesome Women in Construction (AWIC) who have previously focused on construction.
-This is being expanded to include the space and marine sectors of which the Gold Coast has significant capability.
+The app was based on an existing app developed by Awesome Women in Construction (AWIC) who have previously focused on construction.
+The new version was expanded to include the space and marine sectors of which the Gold Coast has significant capability.
 In future stages of the apps development this can be expanded further to include sectors such as health and advanced manufacturing.

 The app includes information regarding types of jobs, required skills, award salary and training or education requirements.
-It also includes in-app games which provide the user with a high level understanding of what the jobs entail and Gold Coast case studies (video, podcast etc).
-It is also intended to have links to reference information such as TAFE and university open days and course guides.
+It also has links to reference information such as TAFE and university open days and course guides.

-The Be Ready app will be made available on Google Play and the Apple App Store.
+The Be Ready app is available on Google Play and the Apple App Store.